conwetlab/wstore/README.md

 $ ./setup.sh --noinput
 </pre>

-### Manually resolving python dependencies
+#### Manually resolving python dependencies

-In case you do not want to use the script *setup.sh*, Python and Django dependencies can be easily installed using [http://www.pip-installer.org/en/latest/installing.html pip]
+In case you do not want to use the script *setup.sh*, Python and Django dependencies can be easily installed pip.
+Note that if you do not use the provided script, you will need to configure WStore manually as explained in the following section.

 It is sugested to create a virtualenv where install Python and Django dependencies.